Modeling central nervous system development in vitro using pluripotent stem cells

 Several lines of evidence indicate that the cells contributing to the spinal cord originate from a different source to those forming more anterior regions such as the brain and hindbrain.
 Striking evidence came from retrospective clonal lineage analysis experiments in the mouse embryo (Tzouanacou et al, 2009) where a single labelled cell found in the posterior part of the elongating embryo can give descendants to both the spinal cord and paraxial mesoderm.
 These cells called neuromesodermal progenitors (NMPs) reside in the caudal lateral epiblast region and are important for axis elongation but have been largely ignored in the stem cell field.
 We have recently described the generation of the NMP population in vitro from mouse and human pluripotent stem cells, which results in the efficient generation of spinal cord neurons (Figure 2), (Gouti et al, 2014).
 Our results illustrate the importance of mimicking normal embryonic development for the efficient generation of specific cell types from pluripotent stem cells.

-Figure 2: Directed differentiation of mouse pluripotent stem cells to hindbrain neural progenitor cells expressing Hoxb4.
+Figure 2: Directed differentiation of PSCs to hindbrain neural progenitor cells expressing Hoxb4.
 Induction of NMP identity results in the efficient generation of neurons with brachial (Hoxc6) and thoracic spinal cord identity (Hoxc9).

 In vitro generation of neuromesodermal progenitors reveals distinct roles for wnt signalling in the specification of spinal cord and paraxial mesoderm identity.